WHLoveSx/support/README.md

 <p>
 <h2>Questions?</h2>
 <p>
-Please contact us at gamesupportwh88@gmail.com if you have any questions about our Privacy Policy.</p>
+Please contact us if you have any questions about our Privacy Policy.</p>
 <p class="copy"> </p>
 <p class="copy"> </p>